-Saturday, June 8, starting at 11:00 am, pack up your family and picnic blanket and head to Waterfront Park, behind Sea Level Restaurant, for the second annual Waterfront Music Festival where students from all schools in the Newburyport school district will perform music, dance and dramatic pieces through the day.
+Saturday, June 8, starting at 11:00 am, pack up your family and picnic blanket and head to Waterfront Park, behind Sea Level Restaurant, for the second annual Waterfront Music Festival where students from schools in the Newburyport school district will perform music, dance and dramatic pieces through the day.
 The district Performing Arts Department is presenting the second annual Waterfront Music Festival to highlight performing groups from all schools, and students of all ages across the district, including all range of music, dance and theater arts.
-Half-hour performances begin at 11 and go through the day until 3.
+Performances begin at 11 am and go through the day until 2:40 pm.
 Performances from the youngest students will start in the mid-morning and the day will end in the afternoon with Newburyport High School students.
 The Waterfront Music Festival is free and open to the public, and attendees are welcome to join for one or two performances or stay for the whole day.
 At 1:00, there will be an intermission for families to enjoy their picnics, explore offerings from local vendors, or stroll through town.

 Enjoy our full video here and for other great short clips go to the Newburyport VIP Instagram profile and view under the VIP Kids & Family Highlight.
 You do need an Instagram login in order to view the hightlights. https://www.instagram.com/newburyportvip/

-11:00 – 11:30 Bresnahan Elementary School Grades 1-3
+11:00 – 11:20 Bresnahan Grades K-1 Chorus

-1:45 – 2:30 Nock Band and Orchestra
+1:10 – 1:25 Nock Orchestra

 The mission of the festival is to feature groups from all schools in Newburyport – the Bresnahan Elementary School, the Edward G. Molin Upper Elementary School, the Rupert A. Nock Middle School, and the Newburyport High School.
 The district is especially excited to give the students in the new orchestra program a chance to demonstrate all they have learned.